 On a note

 Very often fleas are carried on clothes, furniture or household appliances in a new room.
 In this case, the bites will be one-time, but still unpleasant.
-It is important to destroy all "random guests" as soon as possible in order to prevent them from multiplying.
+It is important to destroy all "casual guests" as soon as possible in order to prevent them from multiplying.